Home » cho 20.1 Table of Contents » Book Review: Splashes, by Cor van den Huevel

 Cor van den Heuvel is well known as a pioneer of English-language haiku and as the editor of The Haiku Anthology, the three editions of which have influenced generations of haiku enthusiasts.
 He was also at the forefront of English-language haibun’s growth in the late 1980s and early ’90s.
 In this latter area, he’s perhaps best-known for A Boy’s Seasons: Haibun Memoirs, which won a 2011 Merit Book Award from the Haiku Society of America.
 Splashes offers an additional window onto his work beyond haiku, assembling a miscellany of individual haibun and haiga from the past several decades.
 It’s a bit of a grab bag, but like all grab bags, it contains a few treasures.
 Moreover, it provides a glimpse into the mind and practice of one of the genre’s most distinctive voices.

 The book is divided into three sections, the first of which comprises 15 written entries drawn from his notebooks.
 They date from 1972 (Sept.
 16, to be precise) to 2006, although the majority are from the1980s.
 While all contain prose and haiku, most read more as diary entries (e.g., “Later after work about 10 PM ate at Shil-La, the Korean restaurant on Fifth about 30th Street.
 Had a great meal—hot codfish soup, sushi, five different vegetable appetizers, etc., couple of scotches [Dewars].
 Talked to Mrs. Kim, etc.”).
-While not honed haibun, these notebook entries do offer a glimpse of van den Heuvel’s mind at work—the details on which he focuses, the way he’s trying to capture specific images and sounds—which can be satisfying in its own way.
+While not honed haibun, these notebook entries do offer insights into van den Heuvel’s approach—the details on which he focuses, the way he’s trying to capture specific images and sounds—which can be satisfying in its own way.
 Here’s one entry, from Oct.
 26, 1987:

 The Pod